Skip to content ↓

 Tough transportation modes

-Through the MIT Climate and Sustainability Consortium, companies across multiple sectors, each with a stake in (or need for) tough to decarbonize transportation, convene and link with MIT researchers to amplify and extend their own efforts in this space – both as users of tough to decarbonize transportation or suppliers in the supply chain.
-The engagement facilitates information flow and value-chain opportunities cross-modes and sectors – with the goal to identify, launch, and execute cross-sector strategies for tough to decarbonize transportation to meet net-zero climate goals during the first half of this century.
+Through the MIT Climate and Sustainability Consortium, companies across multiple sectors, each with a unique stake in the tough-to-decarbonize transportation modes of trucking, shipping and aviation, convene and link with MIT researchers to amplify and extend their own efforts in this space.
+Companies engaged in these efforts span both users of these modes and stakeholders in their supply chains..
+The engagement facilitates information flow and value-chain opportunities across sectors – with the goal to identify, launch, and execute cross-sector strategies for tough-to-decarbonize transportation to meet net-zero climate goals during the first half of this century.

 New MCSC Geospatial Tool Supports Strategic Decision-making for Decarbonizing Trucking Fleets